Probing Right Handed Neutrino assisted Reheating with Gravitational Waves and Leptogenesis: The Annihilation Processes

 \section{The $\phi\phi\rightarrow hh$ Annihilation Processes}

-For the Feynman diagrams of annihilation processes given in \figref{Feynman-diagrams-for-annihilation}, the amplitudes of the first two diagrams are zero because $M_{1,2}\propto T_{\mu\nu}\epsilon^{\mu\nu}$ and this vanishes as shown in \appnref{Ampl-GWD-spectrum}.
+Here, we will explore the effect of different Feynman diagrams in \figref{Feynman-diagrams-for-annihilation} on the total annihilation rate of inflaton producing pair of gravitons.
+Following the condition in \eqref{tmn}, the amplitudes of the first two diagrams are found to be zero as $M_{1,2}\propto T_{\mu\nu}\epsilon^{\mu\nu}$.
 The last two diagrams sum up to

 Here we defined $\left|M_{n}\right|^{2}=\frac{\phi_{0}^{4}}{2M_{p}^{4}}\widetilde{m}_{\phi}^{4}\left|\mathcal{P}^{k}_{n}\right|^{2}$ as the contribution to the squared Feynman amplitude from each oscillation mode $n$ of the inflaton field and $\widetilde{m}_{\phi}^{2}=\frac{2m_{\phi}^{2}}{k\left(k-1\right)}$.
 To get the rate of this annihilation reaction we perform phase space integral over all particles and fields